ntustison/Histograms/Text/results.md

     * Effects of simulated MR artefacts

-[^103]: It is important to note that, although these experiments provide supporting evidence, our principal contention stands prior to the results and are based on the self-evidentiary observations mentioned in the Introduction.
+[^103]: It is important to note that, although these experiments provide supporting evidence, our principal contention stands prior to these results and are based on the self-evidentiary observations mentioned in the Introduction.

 ## Diagnostic prediction